Hashtag Web3 / Updated

 Exit Interview Best Practices: Questions to Ask and Why They Matter

 An exit interview is a valuable opportunity to gather honest feedback.
-This guide covers the best questions to ask, how to interpret the answers, and how to use that data to improve your organization.
+This guide covers the best questions to ask, how to interpret the answers, and how.

-When a valuable employee resigns, it's easy to focus on the immediate challenge of backfilling their role.
-However, the period between their notice and their last day presents a golden opportunity: the exit interview.
+When a valuable employee resigns, organizations often focus on quickly filling the vacancy.
+However, the time between the employee’s notice and their last day offers a unique opportunity: the exit interview.

 The Goal: Honest Insight, Not a Counteroffer

-First, let's be clear about the purpose.
-The exit interview is not a last-ditch effort to convince the employee to stay.
-If you wanted to retain them, that conversation should have happened long before they started looking for another job.
+The purpose of an exit interview is straightforward.
+It is not a last-ditch effort to persuade the employee to stay.
+If retention was a priority, that conversation should have occurred long before the resignation decision.

-The primary goals of an exit interview are:
+The primary objectives of an exit interview include:

-- To gather actionable feedback on the company, culture, and role.
+- Gathering actionable feedback on the company, culture, and role.

-- To end the relationship on a positive and professional note.
+- Ending the relationship on a positive and professional note.

 Who Should Conduct the Interview?

-The ideal person to conduct the exit interview is a neutral and trusted party, typically someone from HR or People Operations.
+The best person to conduct an exit interview is a neutral and trusted party, typically someone from HR or People Operations.

 - Why not a skip-level manager?
-While better than the direct manager, there can still be a power dynamic that inhibits candor.
+While this option is better than involving the direct manager, power dynamics can still influence the employee's willingness to be completely honest.

-An HR professional is trained to ask probing questions, listen empathetically, and spot patterns across multiple exit interviews.
+An HR professional is trained to ask probing questions, listen with empathy, and identify patterns across multiple exit interviews.

 Key Exit Interview Questions (and What to Listen For)

-The questions you ask should be open-ended and designed to encourage detailed responses.
-Here are 10 essential questions grouped by theme:
+The questions should encourage detailed responses.
+Here are ten essential questions organized by theme:

 Questions About the Decision to Leave